OldManRedv/OldManRedv/README.md

 They say knowledge is power; I disagree.
 Useful knowledge is intelligence, wisdom is power.
 Value what matters and you will never be lost.

-It is my belief that what truly matters is innovation, and application behind ideas that bring bring.
+It is my belief that what truly matters is innovation, and application behind ideas that bring new eras.
 What is done today, may advance tomorrow.
 -S